odecci-dev/govla-front-end/KC/Readme.txt

 • All Members: Implemented dropdown menu on Borrower Dropdown Button
 - Reused the styles from the Side Nav and made some minor tweaks
 - Reused the dropdown function from the Side Nav and made some minor tweaks

+Fourth Commit:
+• New Members: Started the implemation of the Sprint 2 Revisions
+- Adjustment on Fieldsets in HTML
+- Adjustments on SASS Mixins Grid